TzeHuoGucciHo/PaI3DV_Miniproject/README.md

 ## Overview

 The goal of this project was to develop a high-octane first-person shooter, Ultrakill, "but worse".
 The player uses the WASD keyboard keys for movement, the mouse to look around, and the left mouse button to shoot enemies.
-The player's object is to survive and accumulate.
+The player's object is to accumulate points and survive .

 ## Core Parts